On becoming a speaker

 I believe I was called by God to speak.
 It was a scary calling but one I couldn’t ignore any longer.
 With each presentation, my confidence grew and I saw how my words and life experiences could impact others.
 I knew I had to keep going.
 I had to offer those around me the hope that I had found in the messy struggle of life.

 I speak to women about a wide variety of topics including self acceptance, the power of owning your story, dealing with pregnancy loss, finding hope during dark times, the unexpected places we find God, making peace with circumstances that break your heart, life with a child with special needs, and more.

-If you are interested in inquiring about a speaking engagement: firstname.lastname@example.org
+If you are interested in inquiring about a speaking engagement, please send an email to: firstname.lastname@example.org

 What others are saying